 The fact that Google Drive and Docs are free is a nice added bonus for teams on a tight budget, too.

 The downside of Google Drive is that it requires users and collaborators to have a Google account to make full use of the platform’s features.
-This isn’t much of a problem if you and your team are already living in Gmail or G Suite, though.
+This isn’t much of a problem if you and your team are already living in Gmail or Google Workspace, though.